 Active Skill 2: Mighty Gavel

-Overhead swinging attack wherein you leap forward and crush the hammer down on those hit for 160.0% weapon damage.
+Overhead swinging attack where you leap forward and smash the hammer down for 160.0% weapon damage.

 Cooldown: 22 Seconds